On a Conjecture on Uniform Group Drawings in the Coupon Collector Problem: Proofs

 Note that $q+1 = \left \lceil{n/s}\right \rceil = \frac{n+s-1}{s}$ and $H_{n}-H_{n-s}=1/n+\cdots+1/(n-s+1) < s/(n-s+1)$, so that it suffices to show that

 Indeed,

 We want to find out when the latter inequality holds.
 Using (\ref{h_n bounds}), and the fact that $q \ge 2$, we can show routinely that it is enough to check when

 Thus, the correctness of (\ref{7}) will imply the correctness of this part.
 Some calculation yields that, for $s \ge 220$, inequality (\ref{7}) holds (independently of $q$).
 For $3 \le s<220$, inequality (\ref{7}) is a ``trade-off inequality'' between $s$ and $q$.
 That is, for any value of $s$ we choose, we get a value of $q$ such that our claim holds for every $q' \ge q$ (because the left-hand side of (\ref{7}) is decreasing for $q\ge 2$).
 We conclude that for $3 \le s<220$ we have a finite number of pairs $(n,s)$ that do not satisfy (\ref{7}), but can easily be checked using computer algebra.
-Note that, for $s=2$, inequality (\ref{7}) does not hold for any $q$, so we deal with this case separately.
+Note that, for $s=2$, inequality (\ref{7}) does not hold for any $q$ (as the left-hand side is greater than 1 and the right-hand side is less than 1), so we deal with this case separately.

 If $s=2$ and $s \nmid n$ as assumed before, let $k =(n-1)/2$.
 We are interested in the case where $k \ge 3$.
 By (\ref{suffices to show}) it is sufficient to prove that

 This inequality holds for $k=5$ and it can easily be checked that the left-hand side is decreasing while the right-hand side is increasing.
 For $k=3,4$ we verify (\ref{6}) directly.